AlexanderPoone/calligraphy_dict/README.md

 #### TODOs
 * Port to Flutter
-* Skeletonise characters for stroke order animations
+* For stroke order animations: Skeletonise characters -> split into strokes